-They learn that Chosen Company was shred to pieces somewhere else in the void.
+They learn that Chosen Company took heavy casualties somewhere else.
 Nine dead, many wounded.
 Everyone is affected.
 The commander rallies the men, tries to modulate their affective despair.
 He strikes a call for vengeance.
 “I say we go and make them feel the way they make us feel.”
 It is official.
 The war is also a war of affects.
 We are going to make them feel the same way they are making us feel.
 We want to affect them.
 It is part of the vortex.
 A wall of mirrors creating violent patterns of mimesis and alterity that feed on each other (Michael Taussig explored this spatial void in his famous ethnography on the Colombian and Peruvian Amazon).

 Yet another attack on Restrepo.
 Everybody is shooting at something.
 Thousands of bullet caskets pile up on the ground inside Restrepo.
 A sniper shoots repeatedly and hits a body in the distance.
 From his facial expressions, we notice that he got him.
 The kill affected everyone around him.
 They cheer and scream, over and over again.
 “Motherfucker.
 Shoot us again!”
 The corpse cannot move but is still affecting the living.
 The corpses of their enemies and those of their friends, all of them having the power to affect them.
 “Whenever we got to kill someone and see it, it was a good day.
 It was a good day.”
 It was a good day because they had killed a ghost and gave it a bodily form that they could fucking see.
 Seeing the corpse confirmed those ghosts are human, they can get killed after all.
 On the anniversary of Restrepo’s death, they fired a flare in the night to commemorate their friend’s death in the place where he was killed.
 A space affected by the presence of his ghost.